jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 validate JSON data for the Bulk RDAP.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be used for JWS.

-When the server uses JWS and JWK to sign JSON data, a JWS string is returned in the HTTP response for a Bulk RDAP request.
-The client then verifies the JWS string before decoding the Base64URL-encoded payload for JSON data.

 Furthermore, it is RECOMMENDED that the guidance from [@!RFC7481, section 3] be followed to secure the Bulk RDAP URL for encryption, authentication, and authorization.

 # Operational Considerations

-It is NOT RECOMMENDED to make the RDAP bulk data available over FTP ([@RFC959]).
-Compared to HTTPS, FTP is generally considered more complex to operate, less secure, and less firewall-friendly.
+If a server uses the JWS to secure bulk data, the related JWK is expected to be distributed out-of-band to the clients.

+Since bulk data generation and optionally signing it are considered computationally expensive, it is RECOMMENDED that these operations be performed off-line and once a day.

 # IANA Considerations